 The Truth About Suncreens

-There are companies that make sunscreens, and they call them organic, but they have synthetic chemicals in them.
+There are companies that make sunscreens, and they call them natural, even organic, yet they have synthetic chemicals in them.
 But that’s not the worst of it.
 According to our research, sunscreens give users a false sense of security in that while they effectively prevent sunburn, they do little or nothing to prevent skin cancer or the accelerated aging of the skin caused by sunlight.
+In fact, the opposite is true.

 The shocking truth is the fact that both chemical sunscreens (avobenzone, methoxycinnamate, padimate-o and the like) and physical sunblocks (titanium dioxide and zinc oxide) have been found to generate free radicals when exposed to sunlight, which then can attack the nuclei of your skin cells and cause mutations.
-That´s right: they can cause skin cancer.
-Furthermore, sunscreen chemicals have been found to pass through the skin and mimic the effects of estrogen, which may disrupt the delicate balance of the body´s natural hormones.
+That´s right: they can damage your skin and increase the aging of your skin, and can cause skin cancer!
+Furthermore, sunscreen chemicals have been found to pass through the skin, into the bloodstream and mimic the effects of estrogen, which can disrupt the delicate balance of the body´s natural hormones and endocrine system with the potential for a cascade of health problems.

 Titanium dioxide is now being used as a new treatment for window glass because it attacks and degrades anything that touches it, thereby helping to keep windows clean.
-You probably don’t want to have anything attacking your skin!
+You probably don’t want to have titanium dioxide attacking your skin!

 Small amounts of sun are healthy.
 Adults and children should remain indoors (at work and school or play) during the hottest part of the day, and when they venture out they should be sure to cover themselves properly.
 Schedule gardening, errands, play, etc., for early morning or evening hours.
 Our recommendation for protection: Loose-fitting clothing, shady trees and big floppy hats.
 Organic cotton is a good way to go!